-- conduct all pre-operational checks as above in accordance with manufacturer guidance and legislative requirements (note: verbal description to the instructor of specific pre-start checks will be acceptable if the machine is hot where they cannot be done safely such as, engine fluids) - this should be observed during practical assessment - explain the procedure for defect reporting and why it's important identify and maintain personal protective equipment (PPE) and appropriate safety control equipment for a telescopic handler operator use
+- conduct all pre-operational checks as above in accordance with manufacturer guidance and legislative requirements (note: verbal description to the instructor of specific pre-start checks will be acceptable if the machine is hot where they cannot be done safely e.g. engine fluids) this should be observed during practical assessment - explain the procedure for defect reporting and why it's important identify and maintain personal protective equipment (PPE) and appropriate safety control equipment for a telescopic handler operator use

-- what safety control equipment/PPE should be worn/used for machine operations and include the following: suitable safety footwear, ear defenders, face/eye protection, dust mask, suitable gloves, overalls, hard hat, respiratory protective equipment (RPE), protective clothing and so forth. - appropriate use of local exhaust ventilation (LEV), for example, in confined spaces - why weather conditions, including heat and cold, can determine what PPE is worn when using specific machine and the personal effects of incorrect equipment safely get in to and out of the telescopic handler
+- what safety control equipment/PPE should be worn/used for machine operations and include the following: suitable safety footwear, ear defenders, face/eye protection, dust mask, suitable gloves, overalls, hard hat, respiratory protective equipment (RPE), protective clothing etc. - appropriate use of local exhaust ventilation (LEV), i.e. in confined spaces - why weather conditions, including heat and cold, can determine what PPE is worn when using specific machine and the personal effects of incorrect equipment safely get in to and out of the telescopic handler